HighlyCaffeinatedSloth/CS417-CPU-Semester-Project/README.md

 ### Eigen 3.3.7
 The Eigen library for c++ is used for precision matrix and vector mathematics.
 More information on the library can be found [here](http://eigen.tuxfamily.org/index.php?title=Main_Page "here")

-The necessary libraries are included in this tar file
+The necessary Eigen libraries are included in this repository.

 ### Cmake